-Once known as the consumer electronics center of Japan, today Akihabara is equally as famous for its otaku (geek) culture.
+Akihabara (秋葉原) was once known as the consumer electronics center of Japan, but today it is equally as famous for its otaku (geek) culture.
 Maid cafes, x-rated manga booksellers, amine stores, and shops dedicated to teenage idolatry are scattered among stores selling all manner of electronic consumer goods.
 It is one of the best places to glimpse into another side of Japanese culture—one which has at least partly developed as a form of escapism from the rigid structure of society.

 It is best to visit Akihabara on Sunday afternoon when the main road, Chuo Dori, is pedestrianized, allowing you to stroll down and appreciate the gigantic posters and billboards which hang from the buildings either side.